gui10l1/fastfeet-api/README.md

 This variable is used in some funcionalities, and needs to have a value.
 The value for it can be anything you want.

+* MAIL_PROVIDER

+FastFeet API uses different mail providers and it's defined by one environment variable that is **MAIL_PROVIDER**.
+By now, there are only one option to
+provide: sandbox.
+If you provide any other different value, FastFeet API will throw an **error** when you try to use a service with this provider implementation.

 # API information

 This API uses **Node.js** with **Typescript** and **ESLint** patterns from